jbouduin/musik.generator/README.md

 ## Todo's
+- :x: add a CLI parameter not to translate notes in German
 - :x: add CLI parameter outputdir to config.json and merge CLI args with config
 - :x: output subdir's should go into config.json + CLI args
 - :x: add a parameter for the standardpitch, default = 443